totalnoMartina/moon-child-yoga/README.md

 ## August, 22, 2021 - Bringing captions around photos is one of the ideas, I decided to put tiles on all of them and used google search to help me with thinking of which is the best way while I am still about will that really be neccesary or helpful.

+## 28.08.2021.
 ## Responsive Layout
 # LinkedIn Course

 # Wordproofing text with a skilled proof-reader from Croatia

+## Finally fixed width of webside and found a solution on https://stackoverflow.com/questions/36822955/how-to-get-rid-of-horizontal-scroll-of-a-page